nasa/harmony-py/README.md

         $ pip install -U harmony-py

 This will install harmony-py and its dependencies into your current Python environment.
 It's recommended that you install harmony-py into a virtual environment along with any other dependencies you may have.

+## Examples & Tutorials

+Looking for examples of harmony-py in action?
+Check out these resources:

+* **[Example Jupyter Notebooks](https://github.com/nasa/harmony-py/tree/main/examples)** - In this repository, see the `examples/` directory for hands-on tutorials
+* **[TEMPO Atmospheric Data Tutorial](https://nasa.github.io/ASDC_Data_and_User_Services/TEMPO/how_to_examine_TEMPO_data_using_harmony-py.html)** - Learn how to access and analyze TEMPO data from NASA's ASDC using harmony-py
+* **[Subsetting NASA Earthdata Using Harmony](https://nasa-openscapes.github.io/earthdata-cloud-cookbook/tutorials/Harmony.html)** - Tutorial on requesting spatial and temporal subsets of ICESat-2 data using harmony-py

 # Running Examples & Developing on Harmony Py